vodori/reactors/readme.md

 #### Publishers

-core.async channels representing sources of change.
+A map of opaque identifiers to core.async channels representing sources of change.
 Publishers can be added to and removed from a reactor at any time.

-Example:

 ```clojure
 (def publishers